C5T/Current/TypeSystem/README.md

 * an `if (Exists(x))` condition, and
 * a `T y = Value(x)` retrieval.

+This syntax returns an xvalue, which can be captured into a reference, assigned to, etc.

 ## `Variant`

 For polymorphic types, `Variant<TS...>` can be used.
 C++ usage of `Variant<A, B> x` is: